Why Breath Control is the Foundation of Low Brass Mastery

 Putting It All Together: A 4-Week Breath Control Plan

 Consistency is more important than intensity.
 Commit to 15 minutes of dedicated breath work daily, plus mindful monitoring during all playing.
+The following plan builds skills progressively.

 • Week 4: Integration.
 Play etudes or repertoire while focusing on breath planning.
 Mark breaths in your music.
 Practice non-negotiable breath support regardless of tempo or difficulty.
+Record yourself playing a piece and evaluate your breath management.
+Identify any points where your breath support collapses and address them specifically.

 Final Considerations for Long-Term Development